jongoodnow/django-mathfield/README.rst

 You can also pass a dictionary that contains the raw text under the key :code:`raw` and the already rendered HTML under the key :code:`html`.
-This is particularly useful if you want to generate the HTML yourself, perhaps because you can't install node.js on your server, or you want to use a typesetting library other than `KaTeX <https://github.com/Khan/KaTeX>`_.
+This is particularly useful if you want to generate the HTML yourself, perhaps because you can't install node.js on your server, or because you want to use a typesetting library other than `KaTeX <https://github.com/Khan/KaTeX>`_.

 The function :code:`store_math` provided in the mathfield API is provided for